‘I don’t want to die’: Ukrainians fear as invasion closes in

-KYIV, Ukraine (AP) — Yurii Zhyhanov woke to his mother’s screaming and found himself covered in dust.
-Before dawn on the second day of Russia’s invasion, their residential building had been struck by shelling on the outskirts of Ukraine’s capital, Kyiv.
+KYIV, Ukraine (AP) — Yurii Zhyhanov woke before dawn to his mother’s screaming and found himself covered in dust.
+On the second day of Russia’s invasion, shelling on the outskirts of Ukraine’s capital, Kyiv, struck their residential building.

-He and other civilians were horrified to find their lives at risk, and many have begun to flee.
-Amid the smoke and the wailing of car alarms, Zhyhanov and his family packed and joined them.
+Many civilians, horrified to find their lives at risk, started to flee during the attack’s first hours.
+Amid the smoke and the screeching of car alarms on Friday, Zhyhanov and his family packed and joined them.

 “What are you doing?
 What is this?” he said, addressing Russia and gesturing to the damaged building behind him.
 “If you want to attack military personnel, attack military personnel.
 This is all I can say.”

-His weariness and shock reflected that of his country on Friday as people climbed out of bomb shelters, basements and subways to face another day of upheaval.
+His weariness and shock reflected that of his country as people climbed out of bomb shelters, basements and subways to face another day of upheaval.

-Those who didn’t wake to explosions were roused by another day of air raid sirens.
-Then came the news that Russian forces had advanced to the outskirts of the capital.
+Those who didn’t wake to explosions were roused by air raid sirens.
+Then came the news that Russian forces had advanced to the capital’s outskirts.

 Russia has said it is not targeting cities, but the fighting seemed far too close.

-The body of a dead soldier lay on the ground near a Kyiv underpass.
-Elsewhere, fragments of a downed aircraft smoked amid the brick homes of a residential area.
-Black plastic was draped over body parts found beside them.
+The body of a dead soldier lay near a Kyiv underpass.
+Elsewhere, fragments of a downed aircraft smoked in a residential area.
+Black plastic was draped over body parts found amid the brick homes.

 Armored personnel carriers drove down the city’s streets.
+Soldiers on empty bridges established defensive positions.
 Residents stood uneasily in doorways of apartment buildings, watching.

-In the port city of Mariupol, a young girl named Vlada was new to war and already wished for it to stop.
+Outside a monastery, a woman lifted her hands toward a mural of saints and appeared to pray.
+In the port city of Mariupol, a young girl named Vlada wished for the assault to stop.

 “I don’t want to die,” she said.
 “I want all of this to end as soon as possible.”